 Boasting a myriad of support capabilities, Tamarinne takes center stage as one of the game’s strongest PvE Heroes.
 Although long Skill cooldowns make her tricky to time, her idol phase comes with a teamwide Attack buff and CR boost, with an AoE Dispel on her Serene Tune (S1) and a guaranteed Dual Attack from the teammate with highest Attack.
 Of course, being a Soul Weaver, she also heals and dispels debuffs from allies.
 While her PvP use is very limited, Tamarinne is very fun to use and one of the game’s most valuable Heroes just for completing content and farming materials for the whole roster.Read More

-Bellona is a Wind Ranger with a powerful AoE kit that provides long-lasting offensive utility and high damage potential under the right circumstances.
-Boasting not only a rare AoE Defense Down debuff on Razorwind Fan (S3), Bellona also has the ability to deal max HP% damage with Windbreak Fan (S1).
-This makes her a great choice for PvE content versus high HP bosses such as Raids and the Abyss, while also allowing her to become a great leading option for cleave compositions in PvP.Read More
+Exuding elegance from every pore, Bellona is an Earth Ranger whose kit is packed with offensive utility and situational (but very powerful) offensive potential.
+In addition to boasting a rare 100%-accuracy AOE Defense Down debuff on her S3, Bellona also has the ability to deal max HP% damage with her S1.
+This makes her a great choice for high HP bosses in PvE content such as Raids and the Abyss, but it also allows her to become a great leading option for cleave compositions in PvP.Read More

 Zeno is a weird hero who is in a weird place, both in the Epic Seven story and the current Epic Seven meta.
 He is a limited-edition, purely PvP-focused hero who is specifically designed to enable and counter stall compositions, where the player uses four tanky units and lots of healing and revival to stall out the enemy's offense.